 Charitable Gift Annuities

 A gift annuity is a contract between the donor and a charitable organization.
 Under the gift annuity contract, the donor transfers cash (or other acceptable property) to the organization, which agrees to pay a specified annuity.
-The annuity generally may be payable for one or two lives.
+The annuity may be payable for one or two lives.
 See IRC section 514(c)(5).

 Charitable deduction and taxation of payments: A charitable deduction is allowed for the difference between the amount used to establish the annuity and the initial present value of the annuity.
 See Regulation section 1.1011-2.

 In general, part of each annuity payment is taxed to the annuitant as ordinary income.
 The remainder is tax free as a return of investment for a period of time based on life expectancy, after which the payments are fully taxed.
 See IRC section 72(b)(2).